Kratom & Pregnancy: What Do We Know So Far?

 Firstly, weight loss isn’t recommended during pregnancy unless the woman is already considerably overweight and has been advised to do so by her doctor.
 It is a general rule that women shouldn’t plan to shed pounds while pregnant.

-Exercising is completely fine; however, the goal shouldn’t be to lose weight; it should be more focused on staying healthy and active.
+Exercising is fine; however, the goal shouldn’t be to lose weight; it should be more focused on staying healthy and active.

-Kratom May Exacerbate Side Effects of Pregnancy
+Kratom May Exacerbate Unpleasant Symptoms of Pregnancy

-For example, kratom could potentially cause expecting mothers to become dehydrated, which can cause uterine contractions and result in early labor.
+For example, kratom could cause expecting mothers to become dehydrated, which can cause uterine contractions and result in early labor.

 Additionally, constipation issues could increase in severity, which can be painful.